The RET Board is Chaired by Karen Lynch

 Until his retirement he was a Senior Adviser to Education London and part of the senior team, leading the company’s London Challenge contract with the DfE.
 He served on the LGB of Bristol Free School from 2011-2017.
 He is also a director of a local charity, the Birmingham Broad Street Business Improvement District.

-Danny was the Operations Director for Education London and, in this role, oversaw all school improvement activity undertaken by the Company including its delivery of both the London Challenge and Welsh Challenge contracts.
+Danny was the Operations Director for Education London and, in this role, oversaw all school improvement activity undertaken by the Company including its delivery of both the London Challenge and Welsh Challenge school improvement contracts.
 Danny spent 25 years in secondary schools, including 9 years as a deputy and headteacher.
-He recently completed 8 years as a governor at a local, now judged Outstanding, secondary school.
+He completed 8 years as a governor at a local, now judged Outstanding, secondary school.
 He is an active member of his church and supporter of a local charity for the homeless.

 Mary Karaolis OBE

 Mary is a retired Headteacher of The Ravenscroft School Barnet and was awarded an OBE in HM the Queen's 2009 birthday honours list for her services to education.
 Mary was also a School Improvement Partner and Education Consultant Leader.
 She continues to be active within Education and her local community.
 She was Chairman of the London Borough of Barnet Mayor’s Charities Committee and continues to serve on a number of committees in her local authority.
-She also plays an active part in the Greek community including as President of the Association of Rizokarpasso in Britain, Chairman of the Help Rizokarpasso Registered Charity and is an active member of the Secretariat of the National Federation of Cypriots in the UK.
+She also plays an active part in the Cypriot community including as President of the Association of Rizokarpasso in Britain, Chairman of the Help Rizokarpasso Registered Charity and is an active member of the Secretariat of the National Federation of Cypriots in the UK.
 She is a member of the Local Governing Body of St Andrew the Apostle Greek Orthodox School and also a member of the Classical Education Trust.

 Clive gave up Electronic Engineering in Edinburgh to become a coach of the Scottish Ju Jitsu Team and part time share dealer.
-Then moving to Bristol as a single parent to raise his son and pursue charity work.
+Clive moved to Bristol as a single parent to raise his son and pursue charity work.
 This led to helping start Parents Voice who joined with RET to open Bristol’s first Free School; where he remains Chair of the Students, Curriculum and Standards Committee and Vice Chair of the LGB.

 John has spent more than forty years working in various educational roles, mainly in the London area.
 In that time he has been a teacher and a senior leader in schools and has been an assistant director in a local authority with responsibility for more than twenty secondary schools.